Skip to main content

 • Percentile Target 90: Matches are lifted toward the value at the 90th percentile, landing near the top.

-Decay rate (multiplicative mode only)
+Decay rate (Amplify strong performers only)

 Controls how quickly the boost diminishes as the base score increases.
 Higher values make the boost decay more slowly.